 Before joining IAB, Mike served as Executive Director of Technology and E-Commerce at the U.S. Chamber of Commerce, the world’s largest trade association.
 As the chief technology and telecommunications lobbyist, he oversaw issues affecting the business community pertaining to online and consumer privacy, data security, telecommunications, intellectual property, counterfeiting, piracy, and e-commerce.
 He received his bachelor’s degree from Michigan State University and both his Juris Doctor and Masters in Public Policy from Georgetown University.
 Mike has served as an adjunct professor for Georgetown’s McCourt School of Public Policy.

-Rachel earned a Bachelor Degree from Yale University and a Master of Policy Management from Georgetown University's McCourt School of Public Policy.
-She has held the Certified Brand Safety Officer (BSO) distinction from the Brand Safety Institute (BSI) since its inception in 2019, and the Certified International Privacy Professional (CIPP) distinction from the International Association of Privacy Professionals (IAPP) since 2008.
-Her research on cybersecurity public-private partnerships has been published by the Center for Strategic and International Studies and Thomson Reuters Press.
+Rachel earned a bachelor’s degree from Yale University and a Master of Policy Management from Georgetown University.
+She is a Certified International Privacy Professional and was among the first in the advertising industry to become a Certified Brand Safety Officer.
+Her scholarship on cybersecurity public-private partnerships has been published by the Center for Strategic and International Studies and Thomson Reuters Press.

 Matt Beverin is Manager of Operations & Members Services at the Trustworthy Accountability Group (TAG).

 He has over six years of industry experience in digital advertising, TV advertising, media, and client services.
 Prior to joining TAG, Matt served as an Programmatic Account Executive at OwnerIQ where he would prospect, evaluate, and identify best opportunities by engaging agency and client direct decision makers at all levels.